 What you need to know

-It generally runs for about a month, with performances from Tuesday to Sunday each week (except for Good Friday).
+It generally runs for about a month, from the last week in March through the third week in April.
+There are performances from Tuesday to Sunday each week (except for Good Friday).

 Seating, bars and restaurants are all at the Fleet Steps, Mrs Macquaries Point.
 This is in the Botanic Gardens.
 The stage itself floats in the harbour.